pratyushpundir/oc-sublimeStripe/README.md

 - [ ] Setup more useful backend pages.
 - [ ] Figure out integration with User models.
 Either add a dependency on RainLab.User or allow for any custom User model to be used which might end up being tricky.
 - [ ] Stripe webhooks integration.
+- [ ] Add transactional email and some mail templates.

 ### Developer Info